CLIMADA-project/climada_papers/202305_coastal_ecosystems_TC/README.md

 "Global coastal protection benefits of ecosystems - past, present, and under climate change"

+A preprint of the paper is available at https://doi.org/10.31223/X59Q26 .

 Hülsen, S.; McDonald, R.I.; Chaplin-Kramer, R.; Bresch, D.N.; Sharp, R.; Worthington, T.; Kropf, C.M.

 See table below for an overview of input data.